 Nationwide’s homeowner’s and renter’s policies cover jewelry up to a certain value.
 However, for more coverage than the typical homeowner’s policy provides, you can add an optional endorsement called Valuables Plus.
 It covers antiques, valuable artwork, and other high-value personal items.
 You can probably save yourself some money if you do not already have insurance for jewelry items valued at over $50,000 by adding them to your Nationwide homeowner’s policy through the Valuables Plus policy endorsement.

-The 5 Best Jewelry Insurance to Buy in 2019
+The 5 Best Jewelry Insurance Options of 2019

 Keep your valuables protected with these policies

 We are committed to researching, testing, and recommending the best products.
 We may receive commissions from purchases made after visiting links within our content.
 Learn more about our review process.